Texas officer charged with murder in fatal store shooting - WHIZ News

-WOLFE CITY, Texas (AP) — A white police officer has been charged with murder in the fatal shooting of a Black man following a reported disturbance at a convenience store in a small East Texas town over the weekend, authorities said.
+A white police officer has been charged with murder in the fatal shooting of a Black man following a reported disturbance at a convenience store in a small East Texas town, authorities said.

 It wasn’t immediately known if Lucas had a lawyer who could comment on his behalf.

 Lucas had been with the Wolfe City Police Department for a little less than six months when the shooting took place, according to records from the Texas Commission on Law Enforcement.
-His prior law enforcement experience had been working as a jailer with the Hunt County Sheriff’s Office for about five months just before he was hired in Wolfe City.
+His prior law enforcement experience had been working as a jailer with the Hunt County Sheriff’s Office for about five months.

+Members of the community came together Monday evening for a vigil to mourn Price and demand justice.
+Civil rights attorney Lee Merritt said it was a diverse group of people who gathered.

+“I know that people’s voices are so powerful,” Merritt said Tuesday.
+“Anytime that communities stand up like we’ve seen all over the country, things actually begin to change.”

 According to the Texas Rangers’ statement, Lucas responded to a disturbance call on Saturday night following a report of a possible fight.
 He encountered Price, 31, who was reportedly involved in the disturbance, and Price “resisted in a non-threatening posture and began walking away,” the Texas Rangers said.